reframejs/reframe/docs/overview.template.md

 ###### Reframe encourages DOM-static views

-Another trend in web development is to write interactive views only if necessary.
+Another trend in web development is to make views interactive only if necessary.
-We used to implement
-We had in the past the tendency to
+In the past, we had the tendency to jump on the interactive views bandwagon too easily.
-When DHTML & Ajax started to get mainstream we got
+Over time, we learned that interactive views are, by nature, significantly more difficult to implement than static views.

-> Views should be made interactive only if necessary and Reframes supports you in doing so.
+> Views should be made interactive only if necessary

+Interactive views are perfectly fine, it's just that they are more time consuming to implement.
+Reframe embraces both interactive views and static views but encourages you to choose static views when possible.

+> Reframes makes DOM-static the default